tonoplast/ai-cover-letter/LLM_PROVIDER_SELECTION.md

 ## Overview

-The AI Cover Letter Generator now supports multiple LLM (Large Language Model) providers, allowing you to choose between different AI services for cover letter generation.
-This provides flexibility in terms of cost, performance, and privacy.
+The AI Cover Letter Generator now supports multiple LLM (Large Language Model) providers with dynamic model selection, allowing you to choose between different AI services for cover letter generation.
+This provides flexibility in terms of cost, performance, privacy, and quality.

 ## Supported Providers